 Gulf Shores is driven by the vacation industry and all of the retail and entertainment businesses that support it.
-As a result, there is a huge number of activities and entertainment opportunities available.
-Some of the big ones are: festivals (almost every weekend), golf, the Gulf State Park, shopping, really good restaurants, and of course, the beach.
-While the City of Gulf Shores does have lots of visitors, it does a great job of maintaining a safe and family-friendly atmosphere.
-The City's website has lots of good information: www.gulfshoresal.gov
+As a result, there is a huge number of activities and entertainment opportunities available, such as festivals (almost every weekend), golf, the Gulf State Park, shopping, really good restaurants, and of course, fishing, boating and the beach.

-Ariel View of Paradise Island:
+While the City of Gulf Shores has many visitors, it does a great job of maintaining a safe and family-friendly atmosphere.
+The City's website is an excellent source of information: www.gulfshoresal.gov

-Gulf Shores, AL A Snapshot of Holy Spirit Parish According to the 2013 Parochial Report, Holy Spirit has 371 baptized members.
-Of that number, about 170 are winter members and about 160 are year-round, active members.
-On Easter Sunday 2014, a total of 320 people worshipped at Holy Spirit.
-The average age of parishioners is mid-50's.
+A Snapshot of Holy Spirit Parish

+According to the 2018 Parochial Report, Holy Spirit has 379 baptized members.
+Of that number, about 259 are seasonal members and about 120are year-round, active members.

+On Easter Sunday 2018, a total of 266 people worshipped at Holy Spirit.
+The average age of parishioners is late-50's.
 Typically, 65--75 families submit pledges.
 The Church has two Sunday services-8 am and 10 am, as well as a healing service with Eucharist on Wednesday evenings.
+For the past 3 years we have consolidated the two Sunday services into one 9am service during the summer months.

 Gulf Shores/Orange Beach, AL is a beachside, resort community.
-As such, dress is very casual, leading Holy Spirit to give a button to visitors that reads, "It's okay to dress casual for church.
-Jesus did."
+As such, dress can be casual.
 Holy Spirit Episcopal Church is very much a Rite II church.

-Holy Spirit's Outreach of God's Love Holy Spirit Episcopal Day School www.hseds616.com HSE's preschool is governed by a board of church members and is located in the administration building of the church.
-It began with two classes of 20 students total and has evolved into a thriving school with four classes of two, three, and four year-olds with care provided before and after school hours.
-Children learn Spanish, sign language, chapel, and a curriculum that fully prepares them for kindergarten.
+Holy Spirit's Outreach of God's Love

+Holy Spirit Episcopal Day School HSEDS616@gmail.com

+HSE's Day School is governed by a board of church members and is located in the administration portion of the church.
+It began with two classes serving a total of 20 students which has evolved into a thriving school with five classes of one, two, three, and four year-olds with care provided before and after school hours.
+Children experience chapel, music, library and a curriculum that fully prepares them for kindergarten.
 Typically the school is filled to capacity of 50 children with a growing waiting list.
-One year-old and younger day care is needed.
 Growth potential is only limited by space and imagination.

-Older Children's Playground Holy Spirit Thrift Shop The Holy Spirit Thrift Shop Outreach Ministry is managed directly by a nine-member board operating as a subordinate Parish organization according to bylaws approved by the Vestry.
+Holy Spirit Thrift Shop

+The Holy Spirit Thrift Shop Outreach Ministry is managed directly by a nine-member board operating as a subordinate Parish organization according to bylaws approved by the Vestry.
 The ministry began in August 2007 in a small storefront, moving to a larger building in 2009, which was bought in 2010 and remodeled with a showroom of 5000 square feet plus a work area and receiving/hold area.

-Workers are volunteers from HSE, winter members and others from the community with only two paid staff.
-Donations of clothing, furniture, books, housewares, appliances etc. are received, sorted, placed for sale, or bagged for pickup by Good Will, the local zoo, or other organizations, or discarded if completely not useable.
-Financial support from the proceeds are distributed to three categories: Holy Spirit Parish General Fund, support for Episcopal ministries beyond HSE such as Camp Happy Sands, Camp Beckwith, and currently two seminarians, and support needs outside the parish, such as Christian Service Center, South Baldwin Literacy Council, Hospice of Lower Alabama, Youth Reach Gulf Coast, Saving Grace for Women, Lighthouse and more.
+Staff is volunteer-based with three paid staff.
+Donations of clothing, furniture, books, housewares, appliances etc. are received, sorted, placed for sale, or bagged for pickup by Salvation Army, the local animal shelter, other organizations, or discarded if completely not useable.

+Financial support from the proceeds are traditionally distributed to three major categories: Holy Spirit Parish General Fund, support for Episcopal ministries beyond HSE such as Camp Happy Sands, Camp Beckwith, and support needs outside the parish, such as Christian Service Center, South Baldwin Literacy Council, Hospice of Lower Alabama, Youth Reach Gulf Coast, Alabama Free Clinic, and many more.